Abdullah-B/Behavioral-Cloning/writeup.md

 This resulted in a much smaller starting training set but was overcome with the creation of extra data by mirroring the remaining images and angle values through the generator function "generate_training_data".
 The validation set was created from the reduced training set through the generator function too.
-The generator function shuffles the data to avoid overfitting and create a reliable validation set.
+The generator function shuffles the data to avoid over fitting and create a reliable validation set.

 #### Resources: